-The number one concern most families have is whether Cartagena is safe to visit with kids!
+The number one concern most families have before visiting is often “Is Cartagena safe to visit with kids?”
 We found the main touristy neighborhoods of Cartagena to be very safe.

 We wandered freely around the Old Town and Getsemani and never felt unsafe.
 There are lots of people out in the evenings.
 Plaza de la Trinidad in Getsemani in particular draws crowds of people in the cool evenings.

 We did not explore other residential neighborhoods much, beyond walking to the Castillo de San Felipe just across the bridge from Getsemani.

 Of course, take the same safety precautions you would in any large city, watch your belongings, and use your instincts.
 We would not hesitate to return to Cartegena with our kids!

 Cartagena is known for being a colorful, musical, and upbeat city on the Caribbean coast.
 An old Spanish settlement, Cartagena was once the largest slave port run by the Spanish crown in the Americas, so it has a mixed culture of Spanish, Indigenous, and African elements.
 There is a lot of history to explore, combined with access to wonderful national parks and beautiful Caribbean islands.

 Here are the best things to do in Cartagena as a family, including exploring Old Town, Getsemani, and the region around.

 Getsemani is an enclosed neighborhood, so feel free to wander as you wish.
 The main plaza in Getsemani is Plaza de la Trinidad.
 In the evenings you’ll find lots of people congregating here and in the streets around, including performers, and food vendors.